 A person can only use the title of Master Gardener Volunteer when:

 - They are certified.
-This means that they have completed all of the requirements, including training and UW-Extension-approved volunteer service.
+This means that they have completed all of the requirements, including training and Extension-approved volunteer service.

 - They are performing volunteer tasks for Extension.
-The Master Gardener Volunteer title can only officially be used when working on UW Cooperative Extension approved volunteer projects.
+The Master Gardener Volunteer title can only officially be used when working on Extension approved volunteer projects.
 They cannot receive remuneration for these projects.
-It is permissible at any time or place for an individual to say that he/she has completed the Wisconsin Master Gardener Training Program.
-However, they can only answer questions and perform tasks representing themselves as a Master Gardener Volunteer when they are actually volunteering for UW-Extension.
+It is permissible at any time or place for an individual to say that he/she has completed the Wisconsin Master Gardener Program training.
+However, they can only answer questions and perform tasks representing themselves as a Master Gardener Volunteer when they are actually volunteering for on approved projects.
 Master Gardener training and experience may be given as qualifications when seeking employment.
 However, once employed, Master Gardener credentials should not be displayed.
 MGVs are advised not to advertise as Master Gardener Volunteers in their names or places of business, nor be listed as such in business advertising.
 The name or MG logo cannot be used for personal gain, including to influence anyone to do business with them.

-As a MGV, you are a representative of UW-Extension and a team member in the local Extension office.
+As a MGV, you are a representative of University of Wisconsin-Madison Division of Extension and a team member in the local Extension office.
 Therefore, it is important to maintain a professional image when you are serving in any MG capacity.

 MGVs are self-directed and self-motivated.
 Try to find answers to problems rather than wait for others to solve them.
 When dealing with clientele, remember that they have a problem that is serious to them, even though it may seem trivial to you.
 Listen carefully to the description of their plant problem or their request for information.
 Try to find out as much information as you can, so that you can make a correct diagnosis of the problem.
 If you don’t know the answer, realize the power in saying “I don’t know, but I will find out.”
 Most individuals appreciate the fact that they will get a correct answer.
 When providing information, do so in a clear, simple but usable manner.
 Most people want to know what time it is, not how the watch was made.

 When faced with a question you cannot answer, do not refer the caller to a specialist or educator and give them the telephone number to call.
 Instead, you should call the specialist or educator, find out the information, and return the call to the client.
 Do not “pass the buck.”
-Check with your local UW-Extension agent to determine the appropriate method of referral.
+Check with your local Extension staff to determine the appropriate method of referral.

-As a representative of the UW-Extension, you have the responsibility to help the public, these people are our clients.
+As a representative of the Extension, you have the responsibility to help the public, these people are our clients.

 The federal Volunteer Protection Act of 1997 does exempt volunteers from some but not all liability for negligent acts (but provides no exemption for criminal actions).
 It requires a selection and training program and volunteer job descriptions.
-Activities of a MGA are not covered under the UW-Extension liability.
 MGVs are not eligible for workers’ compensation.

-UW-Extension educators and MGAs are encouraged to purchase insurance to cover volunteers for field trips and special events.
+Extension staff and volunteers are encouraged to purchase insurance to cover volunteers for field trips and special events.

 Responsibilities of a Wisconsin MGV

-- To represent the University of Wisconsin-Extension in a professional manner.
+- To represent the University of Wisconsin-Madison Division of Extension in a professional manner.

 - To accept only realistic assignments.